ikeali/alx-low_level_programming/0x03-debugging/README.md

-this is a program on debugging
+This is a program on debugging